railsjazz/create_update_destroy_async/README.md

 ## TODO

-- how to set queue where it will be executed
+- ~~how to set queue where it will be executed~~
-- verify if it works on not with more complext objects, like accept nested attributes
+- verify if it works or not with more complext objects, like accept nested attributes
 - options for jobs, like discard_on, priority, etc

 ## Benchmark